-Are you serious about looking for an affordable education at a good college?
-Don’t think you’ll qualify for any significant financial aid?
+The best bets for college merit scholarships aren’t necessarily schools you have heard of.
+But if you’re serious about looking for an affordable education at a good college, does it matter?
+Don’t think you’ll qualify for any significant need-based financial aid?
 Then it’s time to begin looking beyond the rankings and paying attention to the data that tells you how much money schools are giving students.
-In this post, I’ll provide a list of best bets for college merit based scholarships.
-Continue reading

 (For those looking for colleges with the most merit scholarships, I’m updating this post.
 Because I’ve updated the spreadsheet several times since I wrote this post, some of the numbers in the text won’t match the results in the graphics.
 You can see a video demonstration at the end of the post.)

 If you’re looking for colleges that provide the most merit scholarships, start with the information the schools report to the Department of Education.
 This information states how much money institutions distribute in grants and scholarships and the number of students who receive it.
 In just four easy steps you can use this data to find colleges most likely to provide generous merit scholarships.
 These are schools that students with high Expected Family Contributions (EFC) should target for non-need based aid.
 This is in no way a guarantee.
 Rather, consider this a way to improve your chances for merit scholarships given the available information.
 The idea is to use this list as a basis to create the final list of colleges to apply to.